PlanViz: Evaluating Planning-Oriented Image Generation and Editing for Computer-Use Tasks: PlanViz

 \subsection{Data Construction}

 See Figure~\ref{fig:data_construct}, the purpose of this part is to introduce the data construction process of PlanViz in detail.

 \textbf{Step 1.
 High-quality data collection.} For all \textbf{editing} sub-tasks, we manually\footnote{``manually'' here means that well-trained Ph.D. candidate students in Computer Science, who have led the construction of at least 2 other benchmarks, do this work manually.
 The same meaning is implied in the following context.} collect the source images from websites or apps.
-This step includes manually taking screenshots (details in the supplementary material) from various websites and apps.
-We obey the three key rules to collect high-quality images: (i) images should be clear, with the roads (route planning), patterns and layouts clearly visible, (ii) the texts, if they exist, should also be easy to recognize, (iii) chosen images are better to be taken from real-world maps, GUI screens, etc. Totally, nearly 500 images are collected.
+This step includes manually taking screenshots from various websites and apps.
+Detailed data sources and collection methods are justified in the supplementary material.

+We obey three key rules to collect high-quality images: (i) images should be clear, with the roads (route planning), patterns and layouts clearly visible, (ii) the texts, if they exist, should also be easy to recognize, (iii) chosen images are better to be taken from real-world maps, GUI screens, etc. Totally, nearly 500 images are collected.
 We double-check all of them and leave 60 high-quality ones suitable for each sub-task of editing.
+After filtering, all scenarios in the benchmark are independent, with \textbf{no highly similar scenes present}.
 Notably, the state change is also recorded for web\&UI displaying tasks, described in Section~\ref{sec:score_judge}.
 Then, unique questions are manually designed for each image.
 For \textbf{generation} sub-tasks, we also manually provide 60 questions each to have a balanced evaluation.
 Along with the process, whether questions are ``open-ended'' or ``closed-ended'' is also recorded.
 Overall, the data distribution and topic-level word cloud are shown in Figure~\ref{fig:distribution}.
-Note that the number of questions is similar to prior works~\cite{wang2025genexam, zhao2025envisioning}.
+The number of questions is similar to prior works~\cite{wang2025genexam, zhao2025envisioning}.

 \textbf{Step 2.
 Human annotation.} We note that, under our \textbf{image editing} settings, the solutions are potentially non-unique.
 However, there often exist relatively better answers that can be identified through human annotation.
 Therefore, we conduct a human annotation process for them and provide reference images serving as reference answers, shown in the supplementary material.
 Notably, for web\&UI displaying, we take the action mentioned in our question on the real screens, and record the screenshot of the changed screens.
 These reference images are provided for the MLLM when judging scores.
 We also manually annotate the key points of each question for scoring.
 Details are in Section~\ref{sec:score_judge}.